nstrayer/statdists/README.md

 Right now the library is very sparse.
 In the near-ish future I hope to add more distributions and also CDFs for every distribution.
 In an effort to limit the bundle size though I don't envision the library getting huge.

+If there is a particular feature that you would find largely beneficial don't hesitate to request it in an issue, or on my [twitter](twitter.com/nicholasstrayer).
+PR's are obviously awesome but if you don't feel comfortable with the codebase don't hesitate to ask.
+For instructions on how to actually make changes to the base code see the section __building__ below.

 ## Real world examples